 In VERIFICATION(what has to be done) we normally maintain documents (in form of inspections (formal reviews) and walkthroughs (informal review)) which will be followed in whole process of SDLC to ensure we are on the proper track and VALIDATION is the actual implementation of the verification where we test actual product.

-Normally when a requirement comes, business analyst analyses the document and then creating business req spec. then planning will be done by the project manager or senior manager and last both Dev and QA team will be notified from where the parallelism of verification and validation comes in to picture.
+Normally when a requirement comes, business analyst analyses the document and then creating business req spec., which would later be included in the Sales Pitch.
+Then planning will be done by the project manager or senior manager and last both Dev and QA team will be notified from where the parallelism of verification and validation comes in to picture.

 Once requirement is provided, both QA and Dev work starts where Dev write the code and testers creating the test cases for testing.